Mario & Luigi: Partners in Time

 Also known as: Mario & Luigi RPG 2×2 (JP)

-The time warping, Shroob-stomping entry in the M&L series; it's also the first one on the DS.
+Mario & Luigi: Partners in Time is the time-warping, Shroob-stomping entry in the M&L series.
+It's also the first one on the DS.

 | Regional Differences|